 But here’s the thing: literally anyone can whip up a gorgeous website and claim to be the best at what they do.

-Clients are becoming increasingly skeptical as they hear more horror stories online from other couples whose vendors didn’t live up to their portfolio.
+Clients are becoming increasingly skeptical as they hear horror stories online from other couples whose vendors didn’t live up to their portfolio.
+(Type the word “wedding” into Google News, and you’ll see countless stories of venues that abruptly closed and photographers that ghosted.)

-So what you need is a little something to back up your claims—that way, both couples and potential creative partners will feel like they can trust the quality of your work.
+You need something that backs up your claims—so both couples and potential creative partners will feel like they can trust the quality of your work.

-As consumers, we seek out social proof every day, even if we’re not aware we’re doing it.
+As humans, we’re constantly looking around to see what other people are doing, because we assume that if they’re doing it, it must be good.
+That’s especially true when it comes to buying.
 Maybe you ask your neighbor for their landscaper’s name because you like the way their yard looks.
-Or maybe you look up Michelin-starred restaurants for your trip to Italy.
+Or maybe you look up Michelin-starred restaurants for your trip to Italy, because if Michelin approves of it, it has to be good.

 (Remember: the goal is always to get them to stay on your site—if they hop over to Google to check your reviews, it’s easy for them to get distracted, search for movie showtimes in their area and…boom, you’ve lost them.)

-So let’s talk about the social proof you should be gathering and then using on your website—plus where and how to do it.
+So let’s talk about the 5 types of social proof you should be collecting as a wedding vendor, and when and how to use them on your website.

 5 Key Types of Social Proof for Wedding Pros